LeanKit-Labs/autohost/README.md

 	session: // session hash
 	responseStream: // a write stream for streaming a response back to the client
 	transport: // 'http' or 'websocket'
+	version: // will check `req.context.version` - provide middleware to set this
 	user: // the user attached to the request or socket
 	reply: function( envelope ) // responds to client
 	replyWithFile: function( contentType, fileName, fileStream ) // streams a file back to the client